MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 | :--  | :--
 | _dialog_ | The base class for all dialogs.
 | _container dialog_ | The base class for all _container_ dialogs.
 It maintains an inner dialog set and allows you to treat a collection of dialogs as a unit.
 | _component dialog_ | A general-purpose type of container dialog.
-When a component dialog starts, it starts a designated dialog in its collection.
+When a component dialog starts, it begins with a designated dialog in its collection.
 When the inner process completes, the component dialog ends.
 | _waterfall dialog_ | Defines a sequence of steps, allowing your bot to guide a user through a linear process.
 These are designed to work within the context of a component dialog.
 | _prompt dialogs_ | Ask the user for input and return the result.
 A prompt will repeat until it gets valid input or it is canceled.
-These are designed to work with waterfall dialogs.
+They are designed to work with waterfall dialogs.
 | _adaptive dialog_ | A type of container dialog that allows for flexible conversation flow.
 It includes built-in support for language recognition, language generation, and memory scoping features.
 To run an adaptive dialog (or another dialog that contains an adaptive dialog), you must start the dialog from a dialog manager.
 | _action dialogs_ | Represent programmatic structures within an adaptive dialog.
 These let you design conversation flow much like expressions and statements in a traditional programming language let you design procedural flow in an application.
 | _input dialogs_ | Ask the user for input, much like prompt dialogs, but can interact with other structures in an adaptive dialog.